cedricvicera/cedricvicera.github.io/reading-list.md

 16. *Uncanny Valley: A Memoir* ∙ Anna Wiener
 17. *So Good They Can't Ignore You: Why Skills Trump Passion in the Quest for Work You Love* ∙ Cal Newport
 18. *Cracks in the Ivory Tower: The Moral Mess of Higher Education* ∙ Jason Brennan & Phillip Magness
+19. *Based Deleuze: The Reactionary Leftism of Gilles Deleuze* ∙ Justin Murphy
 </section>
 </details>